 Cell phones are to be seen and not heard (in a face-to-face class).
-Make sure you turn off your cell phone during class or turn it to the vibrator mode.
+Ensure you turn off your cell phone during classes or turn it into vibration mode.
 A ringing cell phone is a distraction and is inappropriate for the classroom.
 Allowing your cell phone to ring and then answering it is very rude.
-It is not fair to your fellow classmates who have paid for this course.
-Please be considerate and make sure your cell phone is turned off during any of your classes.
+It is unfair to your classmates who have paid for this course.
+Please be considerate and ensure your cell phone is turned off during your classes.
 Students will be asked to leave for the day if this behavior continues.